FrederikeLuebeck/MachineLearningForCausalInference/README.md

 In this simulation, the implications of honesty are investigated.
 I compare honest Causal Forests to their adaptive (not honest) analog.
 Results are shown in Figure 7.

-### Field Experiment: Reducing Transphobia
+## Code of Field Experiment Analysis

-This Folder contains the data of the field experiment analyzed in this thesis as well as my code.
+This Folder named *05_FieldExperiment* contains the data of the field experiment analyzed in this thesis as well as my code.
+It is organized in the same way as explained in my thesis.